European Parliament: Elections

+In 2019, the parties again announced their candidates for President of the Commission ahead of the European elections, notably Manfred Weber for the EPP and Frans Timmermans for the Party of European Socialists.
+However, after the election, there was no agreement among the parties after the election to back any of them.
+After a period of deadlock, the European Council proposed Ursula von der Leyen as a compromise and Parliament elected her, albeit by a narrow majority.

+In 2024, the EPP decided to back Von der Leyen for a second term of office and put her forward as their "Spitzenkandidat" while the PES put forward Nicolas Schmit.
+After the election, the European Council duly nominated her and the Parliament elected her by 401 votes to 284, with support from the EPP, the Socialists, the liberal Renew Group and the Greens.

-Turnout dropped consistently every year since the first election, and from 1999 until 2019 was below 50%.
+Until 2014, turnout dropped consistently in every election since the first election, and from 1999 until 2014 was below 50%.
 In 2007 both Bulgaria and Romania elected their MEPs in by-elections, having joined at the beginning of 2007.
 The Bulgarian and Romanian elections saw two of the lowest turnouts for European elections, just 28.6% and 28.3% respectively.
 This trend was interrupted in the 2019 election, when turnout increased by 8% EU-wide, rising to 50.6%, the highest since 1994.

 In England, Scotland and Wales, EP elections were originally held for a constituency MEP on a first-past-the-post basis.
-In 1999 the system was changed to a form of proportional representation where a large group of candidates stand for a post within a very large regional constituency.
-One could vote for a party, but not a candidate (unless that party had a single candidate).
+In 1999 the system was changed to a form of proportional representation where parties put up a team of candidates in regional constituencies.
+One could vote for a party's list of candidates, but not for an individual candidate (unless that party had a single candidate).